Director of Labour Market EnforcementClosed

 - analysing operational performance and making judgements that inform recommendations for future work and activity.

-If you are shortlisted for the role, due diligence will be carried out and your referees are likely to be contacted.
+If you are shortlisted, due diligence will be carried out and your referees are likely to be contacted.

-You will be asked to prepare some identification documents if you are invited to an interview – further information will be provided at that stage.
+You will be asked to prepare some identification documents if you are invited to an interview – further information will be provided closer to the time.

-Interviews are likely to be held online through Microsoft Teams.
+Interviews are likely to be held remotely through Microsoft Teams.